Owa language: Stress

+Orthography

+Mellow (2013) uses the following orthography:

 Morphology

 Nouns phrases

 Generally speaking, nouns in Owa are simple; however, the pronouns and markers used with them are more complex and provide more details.
 While English only distinguishes singular and plural number, Owa distinguishes singular, dual, and plural, which is a characteristic of most Oceanic languages.
 Pronouns have both inclusive, which include the speaker, and exclusive forms, which exclude the speaker.
 Like nouns, pronouns also fall into three separate categories: singular, dual, and plural.

 Similar to Romance languages like Spanish, Owa has gender-specific articles.